kaixqu/real-time-linux-kernel/README.md

 ## How to use these files.

-1. Read "Read-time ubuntu.pdf".
+1. Read "Real-time implementation for humanoid robots.pdf" first.
 There are some concepts about real-time for everyone, and some linux concepts mainly focused on ME students.
-Please skip the part you already know.
-When you achieve the part **"4.3 Install the kernel"**, you can move to  **install_guide folder**
+You can skip the part you already know.

+When you are going to install real-time linux kernel, go to [installation_guide](https://github.com/qkx515/real-time-linux-kernel/tree/master/installation_guide) folder.

 2.
     -> install *lowlatency kernel*